groupdocs-annotation/GroupDocs.Annotation-Docs/java/introducing-groupdocs.annotation-for-java.md

 * Export or import annotations to a file.

-You can use GroupDocs.Viewer across multiple platforms and operation systems:
+You can use GroupDocs.Annotation across multiple platforms and operation systems:

 * Windows, Linux, and macOS
 * Java 5 and higher